 Todd is a past recipient of Georgia Trend magazine's "Best and Brightest: 40 Under 40" award, given to Georgia's most innovative business, educational, cultural, and political leaders.

 He is an award-winning graduate of Woodward Academy in College Park, Georgia.
-He graduated from Furman University with a B.A. in psychology where he was also a member of the track and field team.
-He is also an accomplished, masters-level "white collar" boxer as well as a twelve-time marathoner.
+He graduated from Furman University with a B.A. in psychology where he was also a member of the track and field team as an 800 meter runner and javelin thrower.
+He is also an accomplished, masters-level "white collar" boxer with a 1-0 record as an amateur, as well as a thirteen-time marathoner.